 We monitor and review the progress of our students social, emotional and mental health needs, with the child and parent to establish an ongoing level of support that meets the child’s needs.
 This is done as part of the SEN support planning cycle of ‘assess, plan, do’ review.

 Children with SEN are safeguarded in line with County safeguarding advice disseminated to us in a scheduled Safeguarding Practice Review.
 We are therefore confident that we meet County expectations.
 Staff are aware of who our vulnerable students are, and also whether these students have any additional needs.
-Please refer to our Child Protection (Safeguarding) Policy for further information.
+Please refer to our Child Protection and Safeguarding Policy and Procedure for further information.

 Particular care is taken to ensure the safeguarding of all children with SEND.
 Relationships with all staff are crucial to allow all children with SEN to build trust in staff and to feel that they are safe at Gildredge House.
 The school has a Designated Safeguarding Lead who is supported by a Deputy Designated Safeguarding Lead.
 Heads of Year for each Year Group in Years 7-13 exist as pastoral leads and they lead teams of Form Tutors.
 In the Lower School, Class Teachers are responsible for the pastoral care for the children in their class.

-We work with a number of external services to ensure our students can access support best suited to their needs: Education Support, Behaviour & Attendance Service (ESBAS), Child and Adolescent Mental Health Services, Early Help services, Targeted Youth Support, School Nurses service.
+We work with a number of external services to ensure our students can access support best suited to their needs: East Sussex, Behaviour & Attendance Service (ESBAS), Child and Adolescent Mental Health Services, Early Help services, Targeted Youth Support, School Nurses service.

-Please refer to our Behaviour Policy and Anti-Bullying and Prevention of Bullying Policy for further information.
+Please refer to our Behaviour and Exclusion Policy Reception-Year 4 and Behaviour and Exclusion Policy 2018 Years 7-13 and Anti-Bullying and the Prevention of Bullying Policy for further information.

 What specialist services does the school use to support children and their families?